Inland taipan: Seasonal adaptation

-Inland taipans adapt to their environment by changing the colour of the skin during seasonal changes.
-They tend to become lighter during summer and darker during the winter.
-This seasonal colour change serves the purpose of thermoregulation, allowing the snake to absorb more light in the colder months.
+Inland taipans adapt to their environments by changing the colour of their skin during seasonal changes.
+They tend to become lighter during the summer and darker during the winter.
+This seasonal colour change facilitates thermoregulation, allowing the snake to absorb more radiant heat in the colder months.

 Breeding

-Inland taipan produce clutches of between one dozen and two dozen eggs.
-The eggs hatch two months later.
-The eggs are usually laid in abandoned animal burrows and deep crevices.
-Reproduction rate depends in part on their diet: if there is not enough food, then the snake will reproduce less.
+Inland taipans produce clutches of one to two dozen eggs.
+The eggs hatch in about two months.
+They are usually laid in abandoned animal burrows and deep crevices.
+Reproduction rate depend in part on their diet: if not enough food is available, then the snake reproduces less.

 Captive snakes generally live for 10 to 15 years.
 An inland taipan at the Australia Zoo lived to be over 20 years old.

 Feeding

-In the wild, the inland taipan consumes only mammals, mostly rodents, such as the long-haired rat (Rattus villosissimus), the plains rat (Pseudomys australis), the introduced house mouse (Mus musculus) and other dasyurids.
-In captivity it may also eat day-old chicks.
+In the wild, the inland taipan consumes only mammals, mostly rodents, such as the long-haired rat (Rattus villosissimus), the plains rat (Pseudomys australis), the introduced house mouse (Mus musculus), and other dasyurids.
+In captivity, it may also eat day-old chicks.
 Unlike other venomous snakes that strike with a single, accurate bite then retreat while waiting for the prey to die, the fierce snake subdues the prey with a series of rapid, accurate strikes.
 It is known to deliver up to eight venomous bites in a single attack, often snapping its jaws fiercely several times to inflict multiple punctures in the same attack.
 Its more risky attack strategy entails holding its prey with its body and biting it repeatedly.
 This injects the extremely toxic venom deep into the prey.
 The venom acts so rapidly that its prey does not have time to fight back.

 Natural threats

 The mulga snake (Pseudechis australis) is immune to most Australian snake venom, and is known to also eat young inland taipans.
-The perentie (Varanus giganteus) is a large monitor lizard that also shares the same habitat.
-As it grows large enough, it will readily tackle large venomous snakes for prey.
+The perentie (Varanus giganteus), a large monitor lizard, shares the same habitat.
+As it grows large enough, it readily tackles large venomous snakes as prey.